 For example, pulling Pinterest data to create new merchandising sections on your website or mobile app.

 A HUGE area of opportunity for ecommerce APIs is in affiliate marketing.
-How are APIs currently and potentially used for merchants and affiliates?
+How are APIs are currently and potentially used for merchants and affiliates?
 (Special thanks to ShareASale, Linkconnector and Avantlink for participating in briefings for this post).

 How Affiliate Networks Use APIs